Ring Pessary Without Support: Who Needs It, How It Works & Complete Sizing Guide

 A ring pessary without support is a simple, open-ring silicone device designed to hold the pelvic organs in their correct anatomical position.
 Unlike the ring pessary with support (which has a membrane across the centre), this design is a continuous, unobstructed ring — making it lighter, easier for patients to self-manage, and the preferred choice for uterine prolapse and mild-to-moderate pelvic organ prolapse without significant bladder involvement.

-SciMed's ring pessary without support is made from 100% FDA-approved medical-grade silicone, latex-free, and available in sizes 0 through 9 — the widest size range of any ring pessary in the SciMed range.
+SciMed's ring pessary without support is FDA 510(k) cleared, made from 100% USP Class VI medical-grade silicone, latex-free, and available in sizes 0 through 9 (44–102 mm) — the widest size range of any ring pessary in the SciMed range.
+Priced at $49.99 with free US shipping.

 With Support vs Without Support: Which Do You Need?